bachanekkamil/THetA_luigi/README.md

 This pipeline uses [Luigi](https://github.com/spotify/luigi) to automate the download, processing, and data analysis of THetA.
 THetA is a software suite that uses cancer genomic structural variation to determine tumor heterogeneity in a sample.

-THetA was written by the [Raphael Lab](http://compbio.cs.brown.edu/) at Brown University.
+THetA was developed and written by the [Raphael Lab](http://compbio.cs.brown.edu/) at Brown University's CCMB.

 #Structure